dib-lab/dammit/doc/database-usage.md

 # Database Usage

-`dammit` is composed of two main workflows, `databases`, and `annotate`.

-  - `databases` handles downloading and preparing the annotation databases,
+The dammit `databases` component handles downloading and preparing the annotation databases.
-  - `annotate` uses these databases for transcriptome annotation

 ## Check and install databases